camunda/camunda-docs/docs/components/modeler/web-modeler/deploy-process-application.md

 ---
 id: deploy-process-application
-title: Deploy and run your process application
+title: Validate and deploy your process application
 description: You can deploy your process application to a cluster, and run your process application to test, debug, and observe how it performs in a live environment.
 ---